SPARC-X/SPARC/.conda/README.md

 anaconda upload $CONDA_PREFIX/conda-bld/linux-64/sparc-<YYYY>.<MM>.<DD>-<i>.bz2
 ```

-If the SPARC package is finally in production, we need to merge it to `conda-forge` channel (perhaps using a different name `sparc-dft`?)

 4. Using the package
 ```bash
 conda install -c <your-channel> sparc
 ```
 This will automatically install `sparc` with `openmpi` + `scalapack` + `openblas` support.
 No compilation requires afterwards.

-5. TODOs
-- [ ] Configure the mpi-aware fftw package
-- [ ] Include mkl-variant?
-- [ ] Complete conda-forge merge once in upstream main